putuoka/c4it-blog/content/posts/architecture-notes/001-caching-strategies/article.md

 Each one of these has some pros and some cons - you have to pick choose the best one for your application.

 Have you ever used Read-through, Write-Through, or Write-Behind?
 Leave a comment below! 📩 I'm curious to hear about your experience, how you configured the cache to interact with the DB, and what were the challenges with these approaches.

 I hope you enjoyed this article!
 Let's keep in touch on [Twitter](https://twitter.com/BelloneDavide) or on [LinkedIn](https://www.linkedin.com/in/BelloneDavide/), if you want! 🤜🤛

 Happy coding!

 🐧

-## APPUNTI

-[ ] Check frontmatter (nome tag, immagine, fix navigazione)